Bridget Jones: Mad About the Boy (novel): Critical reception

 The novel received mixed reviews, but topped sales charts on its publication, selling 46,000 copies in a single day.

 Stephanie Merritt, writing for The Guardian, called Bridget Jones "the first truly modern comic heroine".
 Now, "older, sadder but none the wiser, Bridget Jones remains the quintessential comic heroine on her third outing."
 It concluded that Bridget Jones is supposed to be ridiculous and often infuriating.
 "But she is also very human, with all her insecurities, and if you don't shed a few tears in the course of this book, you must have a heart of ice."

 Also writing in the Guardian, Suzanne Moore described Bridget Jones as "vapid, consumerist and self-obsessed as ever" and said "I don't buy this anti-feminist fiction."

 Ann Friedman of The Los Angeles Times called Bridget Jones a "hapless rom-com heroine" and said "the introduction of genuine life sorrow doesn't just mar the lightness of the original (which was one of the first books to be dubbed "chick lit")... but it also makes it harder for many women to relate — widowhood being far less common among 50-year-olds than divorce."

 In her NPR review, Wolitzer said Bridget Jones had lost much of her charm.
 "In the first two books, the detailed accounts of drinking, snogging, shagging and so forth were irresistible and seemed effortless.
 Bridget was messy, adorable and real.
 Now she's a strange hybrid — messy, yes, but sometimes embarrassing and not authentic."

 Film adaptation

 Bridget Jones: Mad About the Boy is a romantic comedy film directed by Michael Morris from a screenplay by Helen Fielding, Dan Mazer and Abi Morgan.
-The film, the fourth installment in the Bridget Jones film series, is based on the 2013 novel.
+The film, the fourth instalment in the Bridget Jones film series, is based on the 2013 novel.
 The film was released In the United States on 13 February 2025 on the streaming service Peacock, and in cinemas internationally on 14 February 2025 by Universal Pictures.
 The revelation about the fate of Mark Darcy in the film's trailer reportedly "horrified" the fans.

 Actors Renée Zellweger (Bridget Jones), Colin Firth (Mark Darcy), and Hugh Grant (Daniel Cleaver) are joined by Leo Woodall (Roxster) and Chiwetel Ejiofor (Scott Wallaker).